 • Third Offense: Up to 15 Years in Prison

-The Criminal Trial Lawyers at The Law Offices of David M. Cantor take pride in knowing more about how to defend your Marijuana possession charges in Arizona than prosecutors and police officers.
+The Criminal Trial Lawyers at DM Cantor take pride in knowing more about how to defend your Marijuana possession charges in Arizona than prosecutors and police officers.
 Some possible defenses are:

 • The Accused Did Not Knowingly Possess Any Drugs